-@ylai@lemmy.ml to Gaming@lemmy.mlEnglish • 11 months agoYou can't take it with you, but you can't leave it for someone else either: Valve says you aren't allowed to bequeath a Steam account in a willwww.pcgamer.comexternal-linkmessage-square81fedilinkarrow-up1351arrow-down17
+@ylai@lemmy.ml to Gaming@lemmy.mlEnglish • 2 years agoYou can't take it with you, but you can't leave it for someone else either: Valve says you aren't allowed to bequeath a Steam account in a willwww.pcgamer.comexternal-linkmessage-square80fedilinkarrow-up1351arrow-down17

-minus-square@mnemonicmonkeys@sh.itjust.workslinkfedilinkEnglish1•11 months agoAnd if they don’t want to always use that specific account, they can set it up for family sharing
+minus-square@mnemonicmonkeys@sh.itjust.workslinkfedilinkEnglish1•2 years agoAnd if they don’t want to always use that specific account, they can set it up for family sharing

 I would just give them the username and password of my account, then they can enjoy tomb raider 3 or something.